MichaelNobl/raspberrypi-temperature-monitor/README.md

 A simple Raspberry Pi project that fetches local weather data from OpenWeatherMap and displays temperature, feels-like temperature, humidity, and city name on an I2C LCD display.
 The display cycles through different weather information.
-It also sends notifications via Pushover and also Telegram when temperatures are critically hot or cold.
+It also reads indoor temperature and humidity using a DHT22 sensor and sends notifications via Pushover and Telegram when temperatures are critically hot or cold.

 ## Features

-- Fetches live weather data for a specified city using OpenWeatherMap API
+- Fetches **outdoor weather data** from OpenWeatherMap
+- Reads **indoor temperature & humidity** via a DHT22 sensor
-- Displays temperature, feels-like temperature, humidity, and city name on a 16x2 I2C LCD (PCF8574)
+- Displays all data on a 16x2 I2C LCD (PCF8574)
-- Sends push notifications for extreme temperatures using Pushover and Telegram Bot
+- Sends push notifications for extreme **indoor or outdoor** temperatures
-- Runs continuously on a Raspberry Pi with graceful shutdown handling
-- Uses `.env` file for secure API key and token management
+- Available data over HTTP API (via Flask)
+- Telegram bot can provide current readings on request
+- Graceful shutdown support and runs continuously

 ## Requirements

-- Raspberry Pi with I2C enabled
+- Raspberry Pi with I2C and GPIO enabled
-- 16x2 I2C LCD display (using PCF8574 backpack)
+- 16x2 I2C LCD display (PCF8574 backpack)
+- DHT22 temperature/humidity sensor
 - Python 3.7+
 - Libraries:
   - `RPLCD`
   - `requests`
   - `python-dotenv`
+  - `Flask`
+  - `adafruit-circuitpython-dht`
+  - `RPi.GPIO`

 ## Setup